Climate and water: will it be too dry or too wet?

 Days without water

 Unicef’s report “Thirsting for a Future” shows that 36 countries currently have an extreme shortage of water.
 Recently, major cities such as São Paulo (Brazil), Chennai (India) and Cape Town (South Africa) suffered from acute water shortages.
-Cape Town narrowly escaped Day Zero last year: the day when not a drop would come out of the tap.
+Cape Town narrowly escaped Day Zero last year: no more water, not one drop, from any tap.

-“In the future there will problably be more Days Zero,” Betsy Otto from Amerikaanse World Resource Institute (WRI) states.
-The WRI states that water stress is highest in the Middle East and North Africa – with Qatar as absolute number one.
+“In the future there will probably be more Days Zero,” Betsy Otto from American World Resource Institute (WRI) states.
+The WRI notes that water scarcity is highest in the Middle East and North Africa – with Qatar as absolute number one.

 The consequences of water scarcity